-The Coronavirus epidemic has forced many organizations to distribute their workforce to home offices that few if any in Americans considered realistic as early as February 2020.
+The Coronavirus pandemic has forced many organizations to distribute their workforce to home offices that few if any Americans considered realistic as early as February 2020.
 This sudden shift of the workforce caught many by surprise and required quick response as local and state governments ordered social distancing.
 This was business as usual for the companies that had mature work-at-home policies.
 But even they could not escape the challenges faced having to mobilize an entire workforce.
 After the significant efforts of IT to find and deploy laptops and peripherals to these new at-home workers, the fog is lifting, and it is time to assess what has been deployed, how it is being managed, and how it will be returned.

 Why you should know where your recently deployed laptops are?

 The laptops are security risks, have financial implications, and compliance requirements that once were easier to manage when they were behind the firewall and on premise.
 Desktops, after all, are for the most part static in their location.
 But the laptops that were deployed were done so in haste possibly without consideration to the impact to the organization.
 An ITAM program’s responsibility is to have the data necessary to support IT security, IT financial, and compliance requirements.
 If there is no record of what was installed, what was shipped, then the data is incomplete.

 The in-office worker is now at-home outside of the corporate firewall and behind what?
 Now more than ever there is a need to understand what data the user has access to and if the laptop can be patched and security monitored.
 Has the user been trained on appropriate use of laptop that is now outside of the corporate firewall and possibly available to family members?
 What do you know about the device at its new location that can benefit IT security?